Katharine Carruthers 杜可歆

 Qi Min has dedicated her entire career to teaching and helping students achieve the best of their abilities during the past 30 years.
 Whilst at the High School of Peking University, she developed the reputation of being approachable and nurturing which won her many awards for excellence in teaching on many occasions.

-Additionally, she devotes most of her spare time to improve existing processes, guidelines and various reference materials.
-Using her wealth of experience, she aims to develop a more effective and sustainable training program for Hanban teachers and volunteers working in the UK schools.
+Using her wealth of experience, she aims to develop a more effective and sustainable training program for CLEC teachers and volunteers working in schools in England.

 Matt Schofield 马涛